rnjtsh/awesome-tensorflow/README.md

 Your contributions are always welcome!

-If you want to contribute to this list (please do), send me a pull request or contact me [@jtoy](https://twitter.com/jtoy) Also, if you notice that any of the above listed repositories should be deprecated, due to any of the following reasons:
+If you want to contribute to this list (please do), send me a pull request or contact me. [@jtoy](https://twitter.com/jtoy) Also, if you notice that any of the above listed repositories should be deprecated, due to any of the following reasons:

 * Repository's owner explicitly say that "this library is not maintained".